 The schedule will vary depending on the project and crew.
 Once you meet your crew, the leaders will provide you with additional details on what you can expect each day.
-Work days will be six to ten hours long and you can expect each full work day to contain:
+Work days will be 6-10 hours long and you can expect each full work day to contain:

-- A shared camp breakfast - Morning and afternoon stretching done individually or as a group - Training and safety sessions with the crew leaders prior to the beginning of a new project - Lunch, snacks, and breaks - Dinner and evening relaxation, conversation, and personal time
+- A shared camp breakfast - Morning and afternoon stretching, done individually or as a group - Training and safety sessions with the crew leaders prior to the beginning of a new project - Lunch, snacks, and breaks - Dinner and evening relaxation, conversation, and personal time

-While meals are provided throughout the duration of the project, most crews do not have a camp chef and none of the crews have maid service.
-This means that all of the crew members are expected to participate in cooking and cleanup.
+Meals are provided on many projects, but most crews do not have a camp chef and none of the crews have maid service.
+This means that all crew members are expected to participate in cooking and cleanup.
 Leave No Trace Principles (LNT) are also practiced.
 Please see the Leave the No Trace Principles section at the end of this guide to learn more.